apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 Note that this protocol requires the lock holder to consent to releasing the lock.
-Such consent is important, especially if the lock holder needs to do some processing before releasing the lock.
+Such consent is important, especially if the lock the holder needs to do some processing before releasing the lock.
 Of course you can always implement _Revocable Shared Locks with Freaking Laser Beams_ by stipulating in your protocol that the revoker is allowed to delete the lock node if after some length of time the lock